PurpleAvatar/multiscale_biological_modeling/index.md

 ## Course survey

-## Testimonials

-If you are a learner who enjoyed this course, we would love to hear from you.

 * The first way is through a survey (use the Google form from P4L as a template.)

+## Course survey and testimonials

+Please use our anonymous survey form so that we can track information about the demographics of our learners.

+If you loved our course, then we would love to hear from you as a testimonial.

 * The second way is through writing us a testimonial -- use the [contact](contact) form to get in touch!